zwolof/CS2-SimpleAFK/README.md

-# CS2-Autoplant
+# CS2-SimpleAFK
- The Autoplant plugin is a plugin for CounterStrikeSharp that automatically plants the bomb after freezetime ends.
+ The SimpleAFK plugin is a plugin for CounterStrikeSharp that handles AFK players.

 # Features
- - [x] Automatically plants the bomb after freezetime ends.
  - [ ] Translations.
 (Waiting for CounterStrikeSharp support)

 # Installation